carbonplan/cdr-database/methods/metrics.md

 ## Negativity

 Negativity reflects the emissions intensity of different carbon removal solutions, and we define it as 1 minus the ratio of gross project emissions to gross climate benefits, including carbon removal and storage.
-Calculating Negativity depends on a life cycle assessment that quantifies project emissions and climate benefits.
+Calculating negativity depends on a life cycle assessment that quantifies project emissions and climate benefits.
 If emissions are low relative to the climate benefits, this metric will approach 1.

-As discussed above under Mechanism, the concept of “climate benefits” is complicated because some projects directly remove CO₂ (and thus contribute “gross removal”) but others primarily avoid and store CO₂ emissions (and thus contribute “gross storage”).
+As discussed above under mechanism, the concept of “climate benefits” is complicated because some projects directly remove CO₂ (and thus contribute “gross removal”) but others primarily avoid and store CO₂ emissions (and thus contribute “gross storage”).
 For example, a project that mineralizes CO₂ sourced from industrial waste streams is primarily avoiding emissions, rather than directly removing CO₂.
 We call the CO₂ it mineralizes its “gross storage.”
 Similarly, a project that produces biochar from biogenic materials is not directly removing CO₂ from the atmosphere, but is rather avoiding biogenic CO₂ emissions.
-We would calculate the carbon embedded in biochar as the project’s “gross storage” for the purposes of the Negativity metric.
+We would calculate the carbon embedded in biochar as the project’s “gross storage” for the purposes of the negativity metric.

-When projects report Negativity based on volume that also includes avoided emissions due to other practices that were prevented (e.g. prevented use of alternative building materials), we recompute the ratio, if possible, to only reflect the carbon removal or carbon storage component.
+When projects report negativity based on volume that also includes avoided emissions due to other practices that were prevented (e.g. prevented use of alternative building materials), we recompute the ratio, if possible, to only reflect the carbon removal or carbon storage component.

-Estimating Negativity requires a life cycle assessment to quantify emissions sources and sinks.
+Estimating negativity requires a life cycle assessment to quantify emissions sources and sinks.
 This can be an abstract 'per ton' estimate based on parameters of the technology, or based on data from an instantiated project.

-To evaluate Negativity, we analyze publicly provided life cycle assessment information.
+To evaluate negativity, we analyze publicly provided life cycle assessment information.
 Where possible, we extract explicit gross project emissions, and gross volumes of carbon dioxide either removed or stored, and then compute the ratio.
 When projects simply report a ‘per ton’ ratio, we report that instead.
 If boundary conditions and emission sources are specified, we summarize them.

 For projects with an additional avoided removal component above and beyond the primary carbon removal or storage mechanism (e.g. emissions avoided due to less use of an alternative building material), we do not include those avoided emissions when calculating ratios.

-For forest projects, for consistency, we compute Negativity over the project lifetime.
+For forest projects, for consistency, we compute negativity over the project lifetime.
 Often these projects have emissions associated with the first year, but carbon removal potential that persists across a much longer duration.

 We express no judgment on this metric when we don't know enough about the project's process to independently confirm a claim.